JoeAnonimist/blog/docs/qt_widgets/02_signals_and_slots/02_using_lambdas.md

 2. Connect the `QPushButton.clicked()` signals with slots.
 There are three things to note here:

-    a) You can connect a Python lambda function (ie. a  function without a name) instead of an ordinary method/function to a slot,
+    a.
+You can connect a Python lambda function (ie. a  function without a name) instead of an ordinary method/function to a slot,

-    b) There are two slots (in this case lambdas) connected to the same signal.
+    b.
+There are two slots (in this case lambdas) connected to the same signal.
 You can also connect multiple signals with a single slot.

-    c) You can use a lambda to pass parameters to a slot.
+    c.
+You can use a lambda to pass parameters to a slot.
 In the script, `checked` that matches the signal signature, but `'Something else'` is additional data passed to the actual function that will handle the signal.